Applications are invited for a fully-funded three year PhD studentship to commence in October 2019.

 Specific candidate requirements

-We are looking for a talented student with a strong background in Molecular Biology and Biochemistry, and a specific interest in riboregulator RNA mechanisms, which are key to efficient enzyme expression.
+We are looking for a talented student with a strong background in Biochemistry, Biophysics and/or Structural Biology.

 How to Apply

-We’d encourage you to contact Prof. Anastasia Callaghan ([email protected]
+We’d encourage you to contact Dr Andy Pickford ([email protected]

 ) to discuss your interest before you apply, quoting both the project code and the project title.